hzguendi/TGAI-Bennet/README.md

 ## Sample Modules

-Two sample modules are included to demonstrate the module system:
+Three sample modules are included to demonstrate the module system:

 1. **Weather Alert Module** (`weather_alert.py.sample`) - Checks weather forecasts and alerts when rain is expected tomorrow
 2. **BTC Price Monitor** (`btc_price_monitor.py.sample`) - Monitors Bitcoin price and sends alerts on significant changes
+3. **Snarky Motivator** (`snarky_motivator.py`) - Sends periodic snarky, sweary motivational messages to keep you moving

 To use these samples, rename them to remove the `.sample` extension.